kundajelab/chipseq_pipeline/README.md

 $ git clone https://github.com/kundajelab/TF_chipseq_pipeline
 ```

-Install software dependencies automatically (DO NOT run this on kundaje clusters or SCG3).
+Install software dependencies automatically (DO NOT run this on kundaje clusters).
 It will create two conda environments (aquas_chipseq and aquas_chipseq_py3) in Miniconda3.
 ```
 $ ./install_dependencies.sh
 ```